senlin/so-clean-up-wp-seo/readme.txt

 Thanks for your understanding and cooperation.

-If you like the SO Clean Up Yoast SEO plugin, please consider leaving a [review](http://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo#postform) or making a [donation](http://so-wp.com/donations/).
+If you like the SO Clean Up Yoast SEO plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
+Alternatively you are welcome to make a [donation](http://so-wp.com/donations/).
 Thanks!

 == Installation ==